 The On Think Tanks Conferences are an opportunity to bring together thinktankers, think tank scholars, policy entrepreneurs and think tanks funders from around the world to share experiences, present their research, co-develop solutions to common challenges and establish new or strengthen old partnerships.

-The OTT Conference is organised by OTT in collaboration with foraus and the Think Tank Hub, the University of Bath, Universidad del Pacífico, Soapbox and the Africa Capacity Building Foundation, with the support from the Hewlett Foundation, the Swiss Federal Department of Foreign Affairs, the Open Society Foundations, and, in the past, the Institute for Policy Research at the University of Bath and SENACYT (the Panamanian science and technology council)+
+The On Think Tanks Conference is organised by OTT in collaboration with foraus and the Think Tank Hub, the University of Bath, Universidad del Pacífico, Soapbox, with the support from the Hewlett Foundation, the Swiss Federal Department of Foreign Affairs, the Open Society Foundations, SENACYT (the Panamanian science and technology council).+

-The OTT Conference was initially conceived as a change to invite OTT’s collaborators and partners to join the OTT Team right after our own annual meeting.
-After the first conference in February 2017, we decided to gradually broaden the number and range of participants to include individuals from organisations who may or may not have collaborated with OTT but who would contribute to a rich and fruitful discussion.
+The OTT Conference was initially conceived as a chance to invite OTT’s collaborators and partners to join the OTT Team following our own annual meeting.
+After the first conference in February 2017, we decided to gradually broaden the number and range of participants to include individuals who may or may not have collaborated with OTT but who would contribute to a rich and fruitful discussion.
 In 2018, about 80 thinktankers from all over the world engaged on thoughtful debate and networking.